Detroit Waldorf School

-The Detroit Waldorf School is a private PreK-8 Waldorf school located at 2555 Burns, Detroit, Michigan in an Albert Kahn-designed school in the historic Indian Village neighborhood.
+The Detroit Waldorf School is a private PreK-8 Waldorf school located at 2555 Burns, Detroit, Michigan, United States, in an Albert Kahn-designed school in the historic Indian Village neighborhood.
 In 2016, the building was designated a Michigan State Historic Site.
 The school is the only remaining private independent school in Detroit, and is one of the city's highest-rated schools, receiving five stars on GreatSchools.org.
-As of 2016, 240 students were enrolled in the school.
+As of 2024, 250 students were enrolled in the school.